 The reference staff is available to assist researchers to use the collections in the Library and Archives Reading Rooms on Mondays through Fridays, between 10 a.m. and 5 p.m.
 The Reading Room is closed on weekends, federal holidays, and Yom Kippur.

 Because of the special nature of materials in the collections, patrons are asked to observe the following policies and procedures:

 - Photocopying of archival and rare materials is not permitted.
-Patrons are requested to inquire with the reference staff about the use of the scanning station for reproducing such items.
-Permission to reproduce material does not imply permission to publish or to use this material for any purposes other than reference.
-If you have specific questions about copyright restrictions, please consult with the reference staff, and refer to the Museum’s Reproduction and Duplication Services guidelines and guidance on Citing Museum Resources in Research Papers.
+Patrons are requested to inquire with the Reference Staff about the use of the scanning station for reproducing such items.
+Refer to the Museum’s Reproduction and Duplication Services guidelines.

 - Patrons are asked to observe posted policies on equipment use, including:

 - For computer users, priority will be given to patrons scanning from microfilm and microfiche or accessing digital collections.

 - Machines should not be left unattended.
 Reference staff may reassign unattended stations when other researchers are waiting.

 - To ensure equal access to all equipment, reference staff may limit use of machines when others are waiting.

 - Work should be saved to the desktop before transferring to a USB drive or other storage device.
 Saved files should be deleted from the computer when finished.

 Exceptions to these policies may be approved in writing by the Library Director (or designee), in consultation with the appropriate Office of Collections director(s).
 The Library staff appreciates the cooperation of its colleagues in observing these policies and in helping to ensure the integrity of the collections and equitable access for all patrons.